Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Smoothing splines on manifolds

-Consider a continuous and piecewise differentiable ($C^1$) path $\Gamma(t) \in [t_0, t_n]$, in $M$.
-If we think of this path as being marked by wet ink, then its unrolling on to ${\cal T} = \tau_{\Gamma(t_0)} (M)$, the tangent space to $M$ at the starting point ($t_0$), is the trace $\Gamma^\dagger$ left on $\cal{T}$ after $\cal{T}$ has been rolled without slipping or twisting along $\Gamma(t)$ such that, at time $t$, $\cal{T}$ touches $M$ at $\Gamma(t)$.
-The point, in $\cal{T}$, at which $\cal{T}$ touches $M$ at time $t$ is $\Gamma(t)^\dagger$.
-The unwrapping at time $t \in [t_0, t_n]$, with respect to the base path $\Gamma$, of a point $[w]$ in $M$ is the point $[w]^\dagger \in {\cal T}$ such that the tangent vector $[w]^\dagger - \Gamma(t)^\dagger$ preserves the direction and distance of the point $[w]$ in $M$ when it is seen at time $t$ by a person walking along at the same speed as that of the rolling of $\cal{T}$ along $\Gamma$.
-In particular, the unrolling of a geodesic segment in $M$ on to the tangent space at its initial shape is the straight-line segment, starting from the origin, that is determined by the tangent vector to the geodesic at its initial point and having the same length as the geodesic segment.
-The unrolling of a continuous piecewise shape geodesic segment on to the tangent space at its initial shape is a piecewise linear segment, starting from the origin, such that its first segment has the same length as the first geodesic segment and its direction is determined by the tangent vector to the first piece of the geodesic at its initial point, and the lengths of remaining segments are the same as the corresponding parts of the piecewise geodesic segment and the angles through which they turn are the same as those of the corresponding parts of the piecewise geodesic segment.
-Moreover, the unwrapping at time $t$, with respect to such a path $\Gamma$ of a point $[w]$ is the point $[w]^\dagger \in \cal{T}$ such that the length of $[w]^\dagger - \Gamma(t)^\dagger$ is the same as that of the geodesic from $\Gamma(t)$ to $[w]$ and the angle that $[w]^\dagger - \Gamma(t)^\dagger$ makes with $\Gamma^\dagger$ is the same as the angle that the geodesic from $\Gamma(t)$ to $[w]$ makes with the curve $\Gamma$.
-The piecewise geodesics in shape space, the piecewise linear paths in tangent space and the angles are displayed diagrammatically in Figure \ref{unroll}.
+In Figure \ref{unroll} we provide a diagrammatic view of the unrolling, unwrapping and wrapping in the special case where $\gamma(t)$ is a continuous piecewise geodesic curve in a Riemannian manifold $M$.
+The piecewise geodesics in {$M$}, the piecewise linear paths in tangent space and the angles are displayed.
+In particular, the unrolling of a geodesic in $M$ on to the tangent space at its initial {point} is {a} straight-line segment, starting from the origin{.
+This linear segment} is determined by the tangent vector to the geodesic at its initial point and {has} the same length as the geodesic.
+The unrolling of a continuous piecewise geodesic on to the tangent space at its initial {point} is a piecewise linear {path}, starting from the origin{.
+The} first segment {of this piecewise linear path} has the same length as the first geodesic segment and its direction is determined by the tangent vector to the first piece of the geodesic at its initial point{.
+The} lengths of the remaining segments {of this piecewise linear path} are the same as the corresponding parts of the piecewise geodesic and the angles through which they turn are the same as those of the corresponding parts of the piecewise geodesic.
+Moreover, the unwrapping at time $t$, with respect to such a {piecewise geodesic} $\gamma$ of a point {$x$} is the point ${x}^\dagger \in \tau_{\gamma(t_0)}(M)$ {determined as follows:} the length of ${x}^\dagger - \gamma(t)^\dagger$ is the same as that of the geodesic from $\gamma(t)$ to {$x$} and the angle that ${x}^\dagger - \gamma(t)^\dagger$ makes with $\gamma^\dagger$ is the same as the angle that the geodesic from $\gamma(t)$ to {$x$} makes with $\gamma$.
+Finally the wrapping at time $t$ is the reverse of the unwrapping, and maps $x^\dagger$ on $\tau_{\gamma(t_0)}(M)$ to $x \in M$.